persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

       .. image:: /user_manual/graphical_interface/field_analysis/eval_window_table_input.png
           :align: center

-- The **Parameters** tab reminds the user all the parameters values to perform the analysis.
+- The **Parameters** tab reminds the user of all the parameters values to perform the analysis.

 - The **Model** tab shows the model content used to perform the analysis.